Pruemopterus: History of research

 The only known specimen of Pruemopterus was discovered by the German paleontologist Markus J. Poschmann in the 1980s.
 It was discovered in a now disused sandstone quarry within the municipality of Hermespand, close to the village itself and to that of Willwerath, in Weinsheim, Germany.
 The fossil deposits the specimen was uncovered in belong to the Klerf Formation and are of Early Devonian age, specifically the uppermost Lower Emsian epoch.

-The fossil was not formally described by Poschmann until 2020, when he determined that the combination of traits displayed suggested that it was an adelophthalmid eurypterid similar to Parahughmilleria, known from the same deposits, but differing in features of its carapace, opisthosoma and telson.
+The fossil was not formally described by Poschmann until 2020, when he determined that the combination of traits displayed suggested that it was an adelophthalmoid eurypterid similar to Parahughmilleria, known from the same deposits, but differing in features of its carapace, opisthosoma and telson.
 Poschmann thus named the new genus and species Pruemopterus salgadoi to accommodate the specimen.
 The specimen is today housed at the Generaldirektion Kulturelles Erbe, Direktion Landesarchäologie/Erdgeschichte in Koblenz, Germany, and is part of the State Collection of Natural History of Rhineland-Palatinate.
 Originally given the provisional designation 355-D by Poschmann, the specimen now has the repository number PWL 2014/5186-LS a,b (a being the part and b being the counterpart of the compression fossil).

 The generic name Pruemopterus is derived from the Prüm river and the surrounding Prüm valley, wherein Hermespand and Willwerath are located, and the suffix '-opterus', derived from the Ancient Greek πτερόν (pteron, "wing"), often used in naming eurypterids due to the broad, wing-like swimming appendages of the eurypterine suborder.
 The species name salgadoi honors the Brazilian photographer and photojournalist Sebastião Salgado.